mdhiggins/sickbeard_mp4_automator/README.md

-MP4 Conversion/Tagging Automation Script.
+SMA Conversion/Tagging Automation Script.
 ==============

 **Automatically converts media files downloaded by various programs to a standardized format, and tags them with the appropriate metadata from TMDB if the container supports tagging.**

-Works on Windows, OSX, and Linux
+Works on Windows, OSX, and Linux.
+Despite the name works with much more than just Sickbeard and handles more than MP4

 Media Managers Supported:
 - Sickbeard